Favourite

 by Christopher Sheldrake

 Serge Lutens Bois et Musc is an Eau de Parfum launched in 1992, created by Christopher Sheldrake.
-The fragrance opens with Cedar, settles into a heart of Cedar, and dries down to a base of Musk.
+Bois et Musc opens with Saffron, settles into a heart of Beeswax, and dries down to a base of Musk, Cedar, and Vanilla.
+Serge Lutens's Bois et Musc carries a Favourite verdict, a musky-led wear.

 One of the simplest compositions in the Salons du Palais Royal exclusives - Moroccan Atlas cedar paired with musk and not much else, with a soft powdery character that frames the wood-musk dialogue.
 A minimalist Lutens for the wearer who wants the house's signature register stripped to two notes.